talmolab/sleap/_sources/tutorials/initial-labeling.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Start by adding an **instance** of the skeleton to the current image by
-clicking the “**Add Instance**” button in the Instances panel.
+clicking the “**New Instance**” button in the Instances panel.
 The
 first instance will have its points located at random.
 Move the points
 to their appropriate positions by dragging with the mouse.
 Use the mouse
 scroll-wheel to **zoom**.

 |image4|

-You can **move the entire instance** by holding down the Alt key while
+You can **move the entire instance** by holding down the Alt key (or Option on a Mac) which you then click
-you click and drag the instance.
-You can **rotate the instance** by
+on a node and drag the instance.
+You can **rotate the instance** by holding
-using the scroll-wheel while holding down the Alt key (or Option on a Mac).
+down the Alt key while you then click on a node and use the scroll-wheel.

 For body parts that are not visible in the frame, right-click the node
 (or its name) to **toggle visibility**.
 The node will appear smaller to show